 Transfers for Reasons of Health, ADA, Reasonable Accommodation or VAWA:

 HEALTH: Resident may be transferred when the HA determines that there is a medical need for such transfers.
-The resident will be required to provide a statement from a medical doctor, which indicates the condition of the resident.
+The resident will be required to provide a statement from a medical doctor or other health care provider, which indicates the condition of the resident.
 The HA may send a request to the doctor for verification to be submitted directly to the HA from the doctor.
 The HA reserves the right to make its own evaluation of the situation and documentation.

 The resident must pay for all moving expenses (unless it is for a reasonable accommodation).